melody-ho/infinite/README.md

 ### Dynamically Expanding Gameboard

-Tiles are dynamically added to a single parent element.
-The boundaries of the gameboard are defined by the panning boundaries, which are dynamically calculated each time a tile is added.
+Tiles are appended to a shared parent element when placed.
+The boundaries of the gameboard are defined by the panning boundaries, which are recalculated and thus expanded each time a tile is placed.

 ### Guaranteed Valid Move

-When the next tile is generated, a random location on the board is chosen to ensure a valid placement.
-Initially, the required edges for that location are generated, and subsequently, the remaining edges are filled in randomly.
-This approach ensures the existence of at least one valid move.
-However, the player has the flexibility to place the tile anywhere on the board, as long as its edges match those of the adjacent tiles.
+When the next tile is produced, a random location on the board is chosen, and the required edges for that location are generated.
+The remaining edges are then filled in randomly.
+This approach ensures the existence of at least one valid move (i.e., at the randomly selected location).
+However, the user has the flexibility to place the tile anywhere on the board, as long as its edges match those of the adjacent tiles.

 ## Known Issues

-- In **Microsoft Edge**, the hover menu for visual search that appears next to images will lead to errors.
-Please either disable visual search or consider using a different browser.
+- In **Microsoft Edge**, the hover-menu for visual search that appears next to images will lead to errors.
+Users are advised to either disable visual search or switch to a different browser.

 ## Features Roadmap

-- Game Save: Allow users to continue same game in separate sessions.
+- **Game Save**: Allow users to continue the same game in separate sessions.
-- Zen mode: Allow users to hide the overlay.
+- **Zen Mode**: Allow users to hide the overlay.

 ## Inspiration